 New Addendums to Condominium Project Questionnaires

 Together, Fannie Mae and Freddie Mac developed Form 1076 and Form 476 (“Addendum”), respectively, which is an Addendum to their Condominium Project Questionnaire.
 This Addendum addresses the criteria raised in the Lender Letter.
 The 12 questions included in the Addendum seeks information that speaks to the buildings’ safety, soundness, structural integrity and habitability.
 The initial inquiry asks about the last building inspection by a licensed architect, licensed engineer or any other building inspector and, if one was performed, whether that inspection yielded any findings related to the safety and habitability of the building.
 If the answer is “yes,” additional explanations must be given, along with copies of the inspection, the board meeting minutes relating to the inspection, the action plan and anticipated timeframe for completing the work.

 The time to start evaluating these questions is now.
-Boards will need to carefully review their budgets and consult with necessary professionals, including property managers, attorneys, building engineers or building inspectors, to confirm whether the project has “deferred maintenance,” and to the extent it does, work to formulate a plan and timetable for addressing the same.
+Michigan condominium association boards will need to carefully review their budgets and consult with necessary professionals, including property managers, attorneys, building engineers or building inspectors, to confirm whether the project has “deferred maintenance,” and to the extent it does, work to formulate a plan and timetable for addressing the same.
 The board may also want to consider obtaining a reserve study in the near future, as that is strongly encouraged in the Lender Letter and Addendum, and will assist the association in completing the Condominium Questionnaire.
 Of course, you can confer within one of the experienced attorneys at Makower Abbate Guerra Wegner Vollmer if you have any questions regarding the Addendums, responding to them, or recommendations for best practices.